oracle-livelabs/database/23cfree/js-generic-get-started-example/get-started-example.md

 ## Task 4: Expose the module's functionality to PL/SQL and SQL

 With the module successfully created in the schema the hardest part is complete.
 The validator module exposes quite a few string validators for any purpose imaginable, the project's GitHub page lists them all in a convenient tabular format.
-As per the introduction to this post, the project requires validation of an email address.
+As per the introduction to this lab the goal is to validate email addresses.
 A PL/SQL call specification links the module's JavaScript functions to SQL and PL/SQL.
 In this simple case a stand-alone function does the trick:

 ```sql
 <copy>